magento/storefront-message-broker/README.md

 In order to install project run ```composer install``` command.
 Than run ```bin/magento microservice:install ``` with all required arguments.

+### Stubs
+In order to make magento framework work with Magento modules, there were created few stubs and add few preferences:

+`\Magento\CatalogMessageBrokerMessageQueue\Stub\CustomAttributesDefaultTypeLocator`
+On bootstrap Magento tries to load all dependencies, that are required for WebAPI.
+One of such depdendency is CustomAttributesDefaultTypeLocator.
+`\Magento\CatalogMessageBrokerMessageQueue\Stub\Json\Encoder`
+Magento framework tries not only to encode, but also to translate JSON.
+We dont need this functionality.
+`\Magento\CatalogMessageBrokerMessageQueue\Stub\App\Request\DefaultPathInfoProcessor`
+On Bootstrap Magento need to resolve default path.
+As we dont need default path, we created stub.
+`\Magento\CatalogMessageBroker\Stub\Amqp\ResourceModel\MessageQueueLock`
+Message queue lock mechanism is utilizing Magento database, in order to get rid of database, we need to get rid of MessageQueueLock

 # SF APP Project Documents
 * [Project Overview:](https://github.com/magento/catalog-storefront/blob/develop/dev/docs/home/Home.md)